 Cindy De La Vega grew up in the Sunnydale housing projects, a community frequently targeted by the War on Drugs.
 Throughout her life, Cindy pushed through struggles to support her children.
-It was through community support and her own hard work that Cindy now serves as CEO of STIIZY Union Square, a prominent store in a heavily trafficked San Francisco retail center.
-Now, she uses her position overseeing the day-to-day operations at STIIZY to give back to that same community.
+It was through community support and her own hard work that Cindy now serves as CEO of STIIIZY Union Square, a prominent store in a heavily trafficked San Francisco retail center.
+Now, she uses her position overseeing the day-to-day operations at STIIIZY to give back to that same community.

 In this interview, Cindy explains how she uses her executive position to give back to her community — including her work with the youth development organization United Playaz — and offers advice to other social equity applicants interested in operating a cannabis dispensary.

 Ganjapreneur: Did growing up in the Bay Area and watching the legal markets bloom alongside a robust legacy market influence how you choose to run STIIIZY Union Square?